Goal.com

 Whether you're about those heavyweight clashes, fired-up press conferences, or the rise of new contenders, our top four streaming services have you covered. from extensive coverage with the likes of Fubo to the occasional PPV fee for particular matches that you have an eye on, there is a streaming service out there for everyone who wants to keep up with one of the biggest global sports in the world.

-What are the next big boxing matches?
+What are the big boxing matches for 2026?

 • Heavyweight Title Defence (May 9): Fabio Wardley makes his first WBO defence against former champion Daniel Dubois in what is being billed as the biggest all-British heavyweight fight of the year so far.